Alberto367/Election_Analysis/README.md

     - Denver county had a turnout of 306,055 votes cast accounting for 82.8% of the total vote count.
     - Arapahoe county had a turnout of 24,801 votes cast accounting for 6.7% of the total vote count.
 ```
+# Write a for loop to get the county from the county dictionary.
 for county_name in county_votes:

-        # 6b: Retrieve the county vote count.
+        # Retrieve the county vote count.
         countyVotes  = county_votes.get(county_name)

-        # 6c: Calculate the percentage of votes for the county.
+        # Calculate the percentage of votes for the county.
         countyVotes_percentage = float(countyVotes) / float(total_votes) * 100

-        # 6d: Print the county results to the terminal.
+        # Print the county results to the terminal.
         county_results = (
                     f"{county_name}: {countyVotes_percentage:.1f}% ({countyVotes:,})\n")
 ```

 3. Denver county had the largest voter turnout in this election.
 ```
+# Write an if statement to determine the winning county and get its vote count.
 if (countyVotes > county_largest_turnout_votes):
             county_largest_turnout_votes = countyVotes
             county_largest_turnout = county_name